Making great literacy lessons easy. Why join Plazoom?

 By Sue Drury

-Main Image for World Book Day ideas and activities for KS1 and KS2
+Main Image for World Book Day ideas – Easy school activities for 2026

 For incurable book lovers, it’s like all their birthdays coming at once.
 For busy, experienced teachers, it can seem like a game of staffroom Russian Roulette (while dressed in a costume of your favourite book character).